-For the past fourteen years, Ashgrove (the location; English Garden Farm is the place-name) has been a work in progress and like any good garden, always will be.
-Prior to 2002, the property was approximately 2.5-3 acres of grass with a few ‘weed’ trees scattered about and a line of mature ashes along the roadside.
+Since 2003, Ashdowne (which is the garden name, English Garden Farm is the location) has been a work in progress and like any good garden, always will be.
+Prior to 2002, the property was approximately 2.5-3 acres of grass with a few ‘weed’ trees scattered about and a line of mature (50-70′) ashes along the roadside.
 There is also a 6 acre hayfield which we use as ‘borrowed landscape’.
 Otherwise, we are surrounded with industrial corn, soybean and some wheat farming.

 So-called ‘anchor’ trees were planted first, walk-ways outlined, and general overall shape determined.
 Over the course of the next 6-8 years, smaller trees and shrubs were added, areas between plants were made larger and, ultimately, large beds (we call them borders now) were established and the grass restricted to pathways.
 That process continues, with addition of many perennials with many, many more to come and several ‘hardscape’ projects in the works.
 Nearly all of the planting is in a mixed style for year-round interest and the pathways meander and wander in ways to pique the eye’s interest while presenting different views of each section.

 Our approach to the garden has been governed by a number of principles to which we have tried to remain true:

 1) if you can see dirt, there’s room for another plant;

 2) if it doesn’t want to live here, we won’t try to force it;